-When you apply for your guarantor loan a number of checks will be done against both you and your guarantor including checks to confirm your identity, your residential status and your income, if these fail you will need guarantor loans supporting documents.
+When you apply for your guarantor loan a number of checks will be done against both you and your guarantor including checks to inspect your credit history, to confirm your identity, your residential status and your income, if these fail you will need guarantor loans supporting documents.
 Other checks will also be done to ensure that the loan is being lent responsibly and to tackle fraud.

 We are not able to disclose exactly which checks are done, however, if these checks fail then you will often be asked to provide supporting documentation for your guarantor loan.
 Without this option the lender would just automatically turn your application down.